Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-cache/overview/_index.md

 These headers help clients understand whether a response was served from the cache, the cache key used, the remaining time-to-live, and the age of the cached response.

-### Cache Control
+### Cache control headers

-The plugin respects Cache-Control headers to determine the cacheability of requests and responses.
+The plugin respects cache control headers to determine if requests and responses should be cached or not.
 It supports the following directives:

-* no-store: Prevents caching of the request or response.
+* `no-store`: Prevents caching of the request or response
-* no-cache: Forces validation with the origin server before serving the cached response.
+* `no-cache`: Forces validation with the origin server before serving the cached response
-* private: Ensures the response is not cached by shared caches.
+* `private`: Ensures the response is not cached by shared caches
-* max-age and s-maxage: Sets the maximum age of the cached response.
+* `max-age` and `s-maxage`: Sets the maximum age of the cached response
--->

 ## Get started with the AI Semantic Caching plugin